 How to Care for Daylilies

 Each daylily flower lasts just one day.
 To keep the plants looking their best, snap off the spent flowers, taking care not to disturb nearby buds.
 Once the scape (stem) has finished blooming, you can cut it back to the ground to keep the plant looking neat and prevent it from putting energy into seed production.
-This may also encourage the plant produce additional flower spikes.
+This may also encourage additional flower spikes.

 Daylily foliage usually begins turning yellow in late fall, though some varieties stay green right through the winter.
 Spent foliage may be removed in late fall or early spring.
 If you wait until spring, it can be easily raked away.

 Depending on the fertility of the soil, daylilies benefit from an annual spring application of granular all-purpose fertilizer (follow package directions).
 Sprinkle the fertilizer around the base of the plant when you are clearing away the prior year’s foliage.

 Daylilies appreciate being mulched with shredded bark, shredded leaves or other organic materials.
 It’s an easy way to control weeds and also helps keep the soil moist.

 Daylilies will grow for many years without any attention, but the plants will produce more flowers if they are divided about every 5 years.
 This is a job for late summer, after the plants have finished blooming.
 Dig up the entire plant and place it on a tarp.
 Cut or pull the clump apart into manageable clumps.
 Before replanting, use scissors to trim the foliage back to a height of 5 or 6".

 See our entire selection of daylilies HERE.